Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/resampling.md

 because it is usually considered a good neutral default.

-It takes two parameters, B and C, which can be used to tweak the filter’s behaviour.
+It takes two parameters, B and C, which can be used to tweak the filter's behaviour.
 For upscaling, it is recommended to use values that satisfy the equation
 \\(\mathrm{b} + 2\mathrm{c} = 1\\).